DRIVER EDUCATION PROVIDER AND INSTRUCTOR ACT (EXCERPT)

 (k) If the applicant is a corporation or partnership, provide a statement indicating whether a partner, employee, officer, director, or its designated representative or coordinator has ever been denied a driver education provider certificate or has ever been the holder of a certificate that was suspended or revoked.

 (l) Certify that the applicant or another person named on the application is not acting as the alter ego of any other person or persons in seeking the certificate.
-For the purpose of this subdivision, "alter ego" means a person who acts for and on behalf of, or in the place of, another person for purposes of obtaining a driver education provider certificate.
+For the purpose of this subdivision, "alter ego" means a person that acts for and on behalf of, or in the place of, another person for purposes of obtaining a driver education provider certificate.

 (m) Affirm that the established office location meets all applicable zoning and municipal requirements.